joyrexus/leap-view/README.md

 ---

 See [data](https://github.com/joyrexus/leap-view/tree/master/data) for a sample data file.
+Try loading this sample in our [demo viewer](http://joyrexus.github.io/sgm/tohf/index.html) page for a quick preview of how things work.

 See [docs/overview](https://github.com/joyrexus/leap-view/blob/master/docs/overview.md) for a step-by-step walkthrough of the process of capturing and extracting gesture data.